marcusxmanley/marcusxmanley/README.md

 I'm Marcus Manley from Berlin.
 I'm `mmanley-` at _42_.

+For questions, comments, or chit-chat write to [marcusxmanley@gmail.com](mailto:marcusxmanley@gmail.com).

 ## Learning to program

 I will start studying coding at [_42_ Berlin](https://42berlin.de) in December 2022.
 The core curriculum will take about a year.

-I started coding August 2022, so I'm a total beginner.
+I started coding in August 2022, so I'm a total beginner.

 I am doing the typical _42_ beginner's curriculum: mainly C and Unix.